Graeme Stewart (immunology): Community engagement

 When the COVID-19 pandemic spread, Stewart wrote for newspapers and spoke on radio shows to educate the public about the disease, its management, and vaccination.

 He emphasized the distinction between people who were the "vaccine hesitant" and those who were "vaccine resistant".

 He had a recurring half-hour segment on ABC Radio's afternoon show, and he repeated the same themes in medical journals, giving a broader perspective to General Practitioners.

 He has been called as an expert witness on legal cases.

 In 1999, he testified to the NSW Supreme Court in a case about AIDS protocols for physicians.
 In 2004, he was selected to join the expert panel evaluating charges that well-known immunologist Bruce Hall had acquired research grants on the basis of falsified results, and subsequent controversy about how the new vice chancellor handled the case.

 In 2013, Stewart partnered with his brother Richard Stewart to raise money for MS research by holding the "Kiss Goodbye to MS" campaign in conjunction with Whale Beach's Big Swim.

 Stewart is a board member of NSW Health Pathology and Multiple Sclerosis Research Australia.
 He is a researcher at the Children's Medical Research Institute, he has served on its board since 2002, and he is the chair of the institute's Intellectual Property Committee.

 Awards and recognition

 In the 2002 Queen's Birthday honours, Stewart was appointed a Member of the Order of Australia (AM) in recognition of his "service to the development of health policy and medical education about HIV and AIDS, to medicine in the field of immunology, and to research on the genetics of multiple sclerosis".

-In 2015, he was made a Fellow of the Royal Society of NSW.
+In 2015, he was made a Fellow of the Royal Society of New South Wales.